etiennedyer/etiennedyer.github.io/README.md

-## What I'm working on

-**[iFood Marketing Challenge:](pages/ifood.md)** Analysis and visualization of the iFood Marketing challenge data.

-**[Narcissistic personality disorder:](pages/npd.md)** there hasn't been much research into what causes NPD on a social scale, so I've been aggregating and analyzing studies.
+## The Angel Problem
+I got an undergraduate research grant to study the angel problem, as described by John Conway.
+I've developped an interactive tool using python to explore the problem illustrate parts of the proof.

+## Lead-acid battery recycling
-**[ULAB recycling:](https://leadbatteries.substack.com/)** I'm working with students at the university of Chicago on reforming policy in Nigeria surrounding lead-acid battery recycling.
+I'm working with students at the university of Chicago on reforming policy in Nigeria surrounding lead-acid battery recycling.

+## Data science
+iFood Marketing Challenge: Analysis and visualization of the iFood Marketing challenge data.